linux-integrity/ima-doc/ima-configuration.rst

 CONFIG_EVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This boolean enables EVM appraisal of extended attributes.
+This boolean enables EVM appraisal of extended attributes and file meta-data.

 See :ref:`extended-verification-module`.